apollographql/apollo-ios/docs/source/index.md

 - [Our website](http://www.apollostack.com/) to learn about Apollo open source tools,
 - [Our Medium blog](https://medium.com/apollo-stack) for detailed insights about GraphQL.

-Apollo iOS is under active development, and there is plenty to work on, but we want to ensure we’re addressing real needs, and prioritize features accordingly.
-So if you’re using or planning to use GraphQL in an iOS app, please get in touch on the `#ios` channel on [Slack](http://apollostack.com/#slack).
+Apollo iOS is under active development, and there is plenty to work on, but we want to ensure we’re addressing real needs and prioritize features accordingly.
+If you’re using or planning to use GraphQL in an iOS app, please get in touch in the `#ios` channel on our [Slack](http://apollostack.com/#slack).

 The Apollo team builds and maintains a collection of utilities designed to make it easier to use [GraphQL](http://graphql.org) across a range of front-end and server technologies.
 There are similar guides for [React](/react), [Angular 2](/angular2), and the [core](/core) `apollo-client` JavaScript package that can be used anywhere JavaScript runs.